jacksund/simmate/docs/full_guides/database/creating_tables.md

 ## Mix-in Types

-Simmate provides a hierarchy of mix-ins in the `simmate.database.base_data_types` module.
+Simmate provides a hierarchy of mix-ins in the `simmate.database.core` and `simmate.database.mixins` modules.

 ### Low-Level Mix-ins
 These are the building blocks for any table: